-We are living in unprecedented and very challenging times and I am sure, like many other parents, both you and your child will have some anxiety about returning to school which is completely understandable in the current situation.
+We are living in unprecedented and very challenging times and I am sure, like many other parents, both you and your child will have some anxiety about school which is completely understandable in the current situation.
 However, please be assured that as a school we are following the Government’s guidance and have received advice from the Council to ensure your child will be as safe as possible upon their return.
 The LA inspection of our Risk Assessment and facilities was glowing in its praise.
 Our Risk Assessment has been updated with every change to the guidance.
-Please click here to visit our most recent risk assessment (November 20).

 The symptoms of COVID-19 are continuous cough, fever (temperature above 37.8 degrees) and loss or change in sense of smell or taste.
-If anyone in your household has symptoms of COVID-19 you should all stay at home and immediately arrange for that person to be tested.
+If anyone in your household has symptoms of COVID-19 you should immediately arrange for that person to be tested.
 Visit https://www.nhs.uk/conditions/coronavirus-covid-19/ to arrange a test or ring 119.
 If you are contacted by NHS Test and Trace service and told you or your household member has been in contact with someone with COVID-19, you should follow their advice to self-isolate to protect yourself and others.
-Please let school know if your child is staying at home because someone in your household has symptoms or they are identified as a contact.

 The people at risk from being more seriously affected from COVID-19 are older people, those with underlying health condition and pregnant women.
 People aged 70 and over account for 83% of deaths from COVID-19 and 90% of people who have died had an underlying health condition.
 People from Black, Asian and Minority Ethnic Groups and those living in deprived areas are also at increased risk of being more seriously affected by COVID-19.
 This is likely to be due to higher rates of underlying health problems in these groups and social and economic factors that increase risk such as housing, low income and working in roles that carry a higher risk.
 The link below gives more information about who is at higher risk. https://www.nhs.uk/conditions/coronavirus-covid-19/people-at-higher-risk-from-coronavirus/whos-at-higher-risk-from-coronavirus/